 Olives straight from the tree need to be experienced once in your lifetime, to show you how incredibly bitter they are!
 The process of curing - or pickling - olives is needed to draw the bitterness away from the olive flesh and make it edible.
-The process is different for green and black olives as the black ones are on their way to becoming more mature than the green.
+The process is different for green and black olives as the black ones are on their way to becoming more mature and will be softer than the green.

 PS All olives start green and ripen to black or purple.

 FOR FIRM GREEN OLIVES: Schiacciate sott'olio (Split and stored under oil)

 Soak in a bucket of water, changing the water daily for up to 14 days, depending on the variety and size of the olive.
 You can use hot water when changing to speed up the process.
 Add lemon slices to acidify the water.
 The olives will change colour from being bright green to more of a brown-green colour.